5 ft 6 in gauge railway

-In North America, it is called Indian Gauge, Provincial, Portland, or Texas gauge.
-In Argentina and Chile, it is known as "trocha ancha" (Spanish for broad gauge).
+In North America, it is called Indian, Provincial, Portland, or Texas gauge (or in the San Francisco Bay Area region of California, BART gauge).
+In Argentina and Chile, it is known as "trocha ancha" (Spanish for "broad gauge").
 In the Indian subcontinent it is simply known as "broad gauge".
-Elsewhere it is known as Indian gauge.
-It is the widest gauge in regular passenger use anywhere in the world.
+It is the widest gauge in use of heavy-duty mainline railways in the world.